CESP - Counseling, Educational and School Psychology

 Students learn basic parenting techniques to help develop their children's self-concept, responsibility and self-control.
-Different parenting theories are discussed.
+Discusses different parenting theories.

 CESP 750D.
 Engineering Research Writing (1).

-The class is meant to teach students how to create, research, and write a simple graduate-level paper, using strict document formatting based on the most recent edition of the APA Style Guide.
+Teaches students how to create, research and write a simple graduate-level paper, using strict document formatting based on the most recent edition of the APA Style Guide.

 CESP 750E.
 Tutoring Techniques (1).

-The goal of the CESP 750E tutor-training workshop is to ensure all tutors have the skills necessary to provide effective tutorial assistance to students enrolled in the TRIO Student Support Services Program at Wichita State University.
+Workshop goal is to ensure all tutors have the skills necessary to provide effective tutorial assistance to students enrolled in the TRIO Student Support Services Program at Wichita State University.
 Tutors are expected to set an example of excellence in ethics and in academics for their students.
 By successfully completing this workshop, the tutors will have reached objectives that are directly related to the measurable objectives set by the Student Support Services Program, which is funded by the U.S. Department of Education.
-These objectives guide the peer-tutors toward fulfilling their main responsibility, which is to assist each of their students to understand the content of their course work and improve their grade.
+These objectives guide the peer-tutors toward fulfilling their main responsibility to assist each of their students to understand the content of their coursework and improve their grades.